It is a nerve in the thigh that supplies the upper thigh and inner leg and the muscles that extend the knee.

 It is also associated with invasive procedures to access the femoral vessels and hip replacement.

-However, there is no evidence for adopting a particular hip position in order to reduce the occurrence of femoral nerve injury.
+However, there is no evidence for adopting a particular hip position to reduce the occurrence of femoral nerve injury.

 Warner, Martin, et al. found four femoral nerve injuries in a series where appropriate precautions were taken to prevent perioperative peripheral nerve injury (PPNI).